verdaccio/verdaccio/website/blog/2018-09-06-verdaccio-and-deterministic-lock-files.md

 So, _How can I use a private registry avoiding the_ _resolved field issue?_.
 All clients handle this issue in a different way, let’s see how they do it.

-### How does the resolved field is being used by …?
+### How does the resolved field is being used by …? {#how-does-the-resolved-field-is-being-used-by-}

 ![](https://cdn-images-1.medium.com/max/1024/1*kafHawK1RCt-LDsdGz6iUA.png)